Universiteit Leiden

 United Nations and the Dutch Ministry of Foreign Affairs

 “I worked with the United Nations and the Dutch Ministry of Foreign Affairs, mainly in the Middle East.
 Trying to address the root causes of conflict or extremism has many philosophical dimensions, that put the politics into perspective.
 When is it morally justified to act (or not).
-How do we work with people and organizations when our world views seem so far apart?
+How do we work with people and organisations when our world views seem so far apart?
 What should the relationship between a state and its people be?”

 Uncover the logic